Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetrodomain/README.md

 Checks the running status of all HyperMetro domains on a Huawei OceanStor Dorado storage system via the REST API (`/hypermetrodomain` endpoint).
 Alerts when any domain reports a non-normal running state.
 Reports the quorum server name and quorum type per domain.

-**Alerting Logic:**

-* WARN if any HyperMetro domain's running status is not "Normal"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/hypermetrodomain`